 Pornography is a topic that is often taboo and has a bad reputation, but it is still important to talk about.
 Because the internet is so easy to use, pornography is becoming more and more common and affecting people of all ages.
-However, what most people do not realize is that pornography damages our brain.
+However, what most people do not realize is that pornography damages our brains.

 Exposure to sexually explicit material over and over again changes the way our brains work and how we see the world.
 This can lead to addiction, less satisfaction in relationships, and distorted ideas about sex and intimacy.
 In this blog, we’ll dig deeper into the topic and find the hidden dangers of pornography.
 We’ll talk about how pornography damages our brains and how important it is to be aware of the problem.